What is a basketball cut?

 Afterwards, 2 receives the ball from 3, which could then lead to a three-point shot, assuming that is open.

-The curl cut occurs when an offensive player moves from one area of the court to another via a path that features some type of curled or curved motion, especially in combination with an off-ball screen from a teammate.
+A curl cut occurs when an offensive player moves from one area of the court to another via a path that features some type of curled or curved motion, especially in combination with an off-ball screen from a teammate.

-This is an example of a curl cut in which an offensive player moves from the wing towards the basket.
 In terms of the setup, 1 is at the top, 2 is on the right side wing, and 3 is on the left side wing.

+To execute the basic action, 3 receives the ball from 1 and then 1 cuts away to set a screen for 2.
 Following that, 2 performs a curl cut by setting up a defender (not shown) by moving slightly towards the baseline before curling around the screen of 1.

 Afterwards, 2 receives the ball from 3 and can score via a layup at the basket.